 We meditate sitting on chairs to ensure that everyone is comfortable.
 There is no physical exercise involved.
-The rooms are modern, well lit and in an established community building.
-After welcoming everyone, the meditation Teacher introduces the subject of the evening and then guides a simple relaxation meditation.
+After welcoming everyone, the meditation Teacher introduces the subject and then guides a simple relaxation meditation.
 This usually involves focusing on the breath and letting all your worries and troubles slip away for a while.

 The meditation Teacher will give a brief explanation of a Buddhist topic which is of practical benefit to our daily life.
 Then the Teacher will lead another guided meditation, this time focusing on the meaning of the talk.
 Afterward there is an opportunity for informal discussion to ask questions of the Teacher and clarify any issues that may have arisen.
 After the class you can usually talk with the Teacher, the assistant and other students directly.

 People from all walks of life attend the classes—young and old, religious and non-religious.
 Some simply want to learn how to meditate, others want to find out more about Buddhism; the classes cater for both.
-Meditation classes are evening based and no pre-booking is required.
+No pre-booking is required.

 What Do I Wear?